-Our gardens are home to a huge range of living creatures, and they play a very important role pollinating our plants.
+Our gardens are home to a huge range of living creatures that play a very important role in pollinating.

-The easy way to attract more beneficial wildlife to come and explore your garden is to grow pollen and nectar-rich plants that they love.
-Aim to have their favourite varieties blooming from early spring to late autumn to keep them happy.
+The easiest way to attract more beneficial wildlife to your garden is to grow pollen and nectar-rich plants that they love.
+By having a variety of their favourite blooms, you can keep them happy from early spring to late autumn.